Canna71/obsidian-sheets/README.md

 ```
 ~~~

-Following is the complete list of properties:
+Following is the complete list of properties with their default values:

 ~~~markdown
 ```sheet